 The combined investment of $155.6 million will be used to:

 - upgrade infrastructure at the Bolivar Waste Water Treatment Plant to produce an additional 12 GL per year of recycled water suitable for irrigation

 - build core recycled water distribution infrastructure to the area north of the Gawler River

-- enable a major new irrigation area to be constructed, including high-tech, high-value intensive food production.
+- enable a major new irrigation area to be constructed, including modern, high-value intensive food production.